 - 4. Interim Effluent Limitations (Not Applicable) - 5.
 Land Discharge Specifications (Not Applicable) - 6.
 Recycling Specifications (Not Applicable) - 7.
 Summaries of Limitations and Rationales

-Summaries of the final effluent limitations based on technology-based discharge limitations and water quality-based discharge limitations and their rationales are shown in the following tables.
+Summaries of the final effluent limitations based on technology-based discharge limitations and water quality-based discharge limitations and their rationale are shown in the following tables.

-Table F-4.
-Summaries of Effluent Limitations and Rationale for Freshwater
+Table F-2.Summaries of Effluent Limitations and Rationale